djhuggins/Holoware-TestCases/README.md

 # Holoware-TestCases

-Input files for the paper "Comparing the performance of different AMBER/GAFF forcefields, partial charge assignments, and water models in absolute binding free energy calculations"
+Input and structure files for the paper "Comparing the performance of different AMBER/GAFF forcefields, partial charge assignments, and water models in absolute binding free energy calculations"

+Input files are in the directories named by test case.
+Within each test case directory are the 16 parameter set directories.
+Within each parameter set directory are the ligand directories.

 Protein and ligand structure files are in "Structures" directory.